runtimeverification/proof-checker/docs/architecture.md

 ![High Level Architecture](images/high-level-architecture.png)

-Various K tools produce an informal "proof hint", containing all the information needed for producing the proof, including rules applied simplifications made and domain reasoning.
+Various K tools produce an informal "proof hint", containing all the information needed for producing the proof, including rules applied and simplifications made and domain reasoning.

 This is transformed into a formal proof via matching logic proof tactics